Freakovv/PythonWave/README.md

 The project plans to deploy the following functionality:

-- Authorize and register users using databases
+- Authorize and register users
 - Implement the ability to view and edit the user’s personal information
 - Development of theoretical material for courses with the ability to create notes in the provided material
 - Implement the ability to complete practical tasks in the form of solving problems using the Python language interpreter and providing results on completed tasks